Aashish12321/Mega-Mart/README.md

 - **Favourite**: Save your favorite products to revisit them later.
 - **Checkout**: Proceed to checkout to review your order, enter shipping details, and provide payment information.
 The checkout process is handled securely via Stripe.
 - **Order History**: After placing an order, you can view your order history in the user profile section.
 Track your orders and view their status.

+## Cloud Storage
+Cloudinary is used for managing product and user images:

+- **Image Uploads**: Product images and users review images are uploaded to Cloudinary and accessed via Cloudinary URLs.

 ## State Management
 This project uses both Context API and React-Redux for managing application state: